jadeambos123/Group4/README.md

 🗓️ Weekly Progress – April 14–18

 🎯 OverviewThis week, we started building the Barangay Services System.
 The goal was to allow users to file complaints, request documents or aid, and receive announcements from the barangay.
-We started coding in CodeSandbox but later transferred development to Locofy.ai for a more streamlined UI-building experience.
+We started coding in CodeSandbox but later transferred development to Lovable.dev for a more streamlined UI-building experience.

 🔧 What We Did